Naming Conventions

 API

-Depending on whether one part of a standard can be used accross multiple interfaces or not as explained in the Structure & Versioning of the Standards the respective space/ interface is indicated in the second part of the label.
+Depending on whether one part of a standard can be used across multiple interfaces or not, as explained in the Structure & Versioning of the Standards, the respective space/interface is indicated in the second part of the label.

 COM